RISCC Leadership Team

 RISCC Alums

-Jori Barley; Melanie Berger; Suvi Birch; Elsa cousins; Cynthia Cheng; Will Coville; Justin Dalaba; Will Farmer; Zoe Fu-Chen; Emily fusco; Meg Graham-McLean; Bridget Griffin; Abby Guinan; Michelle Jackson; Sydni Joubran; Ben Kesler; Brittany Laginhas; Bianca lopez; Julia mazzuchi; Mike Nelson; Ayodele O’Uhuru; Nancy olmstead; Jocelyn Parker; Emily Reed; Justin Salva; Sam Talbot; Yulling Tsai; Marissa Weiss
+Jori Barley; Melanie Berger; Suvi Birch; Giancarlo Ceja; Elsa cousins; Cynthia Cheng; Will Coville; Justin Dalaba; Will Farmer; Zoe Fu-Chen; Emily fusco; Meg Graham-McLean; Bridget Griffin; Abby Guinan; Michelle Jackson; Sydni Joubran; Ben Kesler; Brittany Laginhas; Bianca lopez; Julia mazzuchi; Mike Nelson; Ayodele O’Uhuru; Nancy olmstead; Jocelyn Parker; Emily Reed; Justin Salva; Sam Talbot; Yulling Tsai; Marissa Weiss